CScharer/full-stack-qa/docs/work/MIGRATION_STATUS.md

 2. **Archive Old Repository** (if desired):
    - Mark old repo as archived on GitHub
-   - Or keep as private backup reference
+   - Or keep as private backup reference (current recommendation)

-3. **Update Documentation**:
-   - Mark migration as complete in both repos
-   - Update README files if needed

 ---